hashimmsk/equation-to-motion/README.md

 - Sample the function at slice midpoints, guaranteeing stability for non-negative functions.
 - Recompute the volume whenever the user changes the function, domain, or slice count.
 - Maintain a lightweight animation index derived from a rotation angle; this connects the numerical approximation to the highlighted slice for conceptual reinforcement.
+- Safely parse user-defined expressions with Python’s `ast` module, allowing standard math functions while rejecting unsafe constructs.
+- Provide an **adaptive Simpson’s rule** refinement that recursively subdivides the domain until an error tolerance is met, returning both an accurate volume estimate and the subintervals that required higher resolution.

 ### Timeline Plan
 - **Week 10:** Finalize function library, MVC scaffolding, and data flow (DONE).